 COVID-19 Protocol for Hands on Courses

 Tallgrass Canada is closely monitoring the COVID-19 rates and changes.
-Hands-on training is tentatively planned to start in September, 2020, but if the COVID-19 situation makes it unsafe for travel and workshops, we will postpone hands-on workshops.
+Hands-on training is tentatively planned to continue in April 2021, but if the COVID-19 situation makes it unsafe for travel and workshops, we will postpone hands-on workshops.
 Any payments made for hands-on trainings that are postponed will be applied to future hands-on training, online courses of your choice, or refunded to you.